Base Russia struck near Poland not used to funnel weapons: Pentagon Ukraine updates

 They’re dealing with heavy resistance from the Ukrainians.
 The U.S. assesses the defenders nonetheless have management of Brovary, simply east of the capital, the place in movies revealed final week we noticed a column of Russian tanks hit.

-Kharkiv: Important preventing continues over Kharkiv, with Russians relying increasingly on long-range missile assaults.
+Kharkiv: Important combating continues over Kharkiv, with Russians relying increasingly on long-range missile assaults.

-The U.S. sees a brand new line of advance with 50 to 60 automobiles shifting from the southwest of Kharkiv down towards the city of Izyum.
+The U.S. sees a brand new line of advance with 50 to 60 automobiles transferring from the southwest of Kharkiv down towards the city of Izyum.

-Mariupol: The town stays remoted and below heavy bombardment, with Russian forces to the north and east.
+Mariupol: Town stays remoted and beneath heavy bombardment, with Russian forces to the north and east.
 Ukrainians proceed to struggle again, the official mentioned.

-Mykolayiv: Russian forces stay roughly the place they have been Friday, about 6 to 9 miles northeast of town.
+Mykolayiv: Russian forces stay roughly the place they have been Friday, about six to 9 miles northeast of the town.
 Ukrainians proceed to withstand.

 It’s unclear what the Russian plan is for Mykolayiv.

-“It may very well be a left flip to maneuver on Odessa from the bottom or it may very well be they go north up in the direction of Kiev,” the official mentioned.
+“It might be a left flip to maneuver on Odessa from the bottom or it might be they go north up in the direction of Kiev,” the official mentioned.

-Odessa: The Pentagon nonetheless sees no signal of any looming amphibious assault on Odessa, in line with the official.
+Odessa: The Pentagon nonetheless sees no signal of any looming amphibious assault on Odessa, in accordance with the official.

 Ukrainians going after Russian provides

-“The Ukrainians, as we have mentioned all alongside, they have been fairly inventive right here.
-They don’t seem to be merely going after fight functionality — tanks and armored automobiles and taking pictures down plane — though they’re doing all that.
-They’re additionally intentionally making an attempt to impede and stop the Russians’ skill to maintain themselves,” the official mentioned, citing the lengthy Russian convoy as one instance.
+“The Ukrainians, as we have mentioned all alongside, they have been fairly artistic right here.
+They don’t seem to be merely going after fight functionality — tanks and armored automobiles and capturing down plane — though they’re doing all that.
+They’re additionally intentionally making an attempt to impede and stop the Russians’ means to maintain themselves,” the official mentioned, citing the lengthy Russian convoy as one instance.